The-Politico/gspan.js/docs/GoogleServiceAccount.md

 In order for your service account to be able to do things, you need to enable certain APIs for your project.
 The two you'll need for GSpan are Drive and Docs.

-Go to the [Google Drive API](https://console.developers.google.com/apis/library/drive.googleapis.com) and make sure you have the right project selected (the selected project name is located at the top left of your screen next to Google APIs).
+Go to the [Google Drive API](https://console.developers.google.com/apis/library/drive.googleapis.com) and make sure you have the right project selected (the selected project name is located at the top left of your screen next to "Google APIs").
 Click `Enable`.

 ![driveapi](images/driveapi.jpg)